-According to MADD, one in three people will be involved in a drunk driver related accident in their lifetime.
-In 2013, over 28,700,000 people admitted to driving after they’ve had to much to drink.
+According to MADD, drunk driving is the leading cause of death on our roadways.
+In 2013, over 28,700,000 people admitted to driving after they’ve had too much to drink.
 That is more than the population of Texas.

 Types Of Impairments